fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 ## Exercise scenario

 Suppose you've agreed to help a non-profit company with a software project.
 Before the project kicks off, you decide to update your object-oriented programming skills by developing a banking app.
-The current version of your app supports basic operations such as creating accounts, depositing and withdrawing money, and transferring funds between accounts.
-To practice working with delegates, you're going implement delegates in the `BankAccount` and `Bank` classes.
-You plan to start by implementing custom delegates and then transition to using strongly-typed delegates.
+The current version of your app supports basic operations such as creating accounts, making deposits and withdrawals, and transferring funds between accounts.
+To practice implementing delegates, you're going add delegates to the `Bank` and `BankAccount` classes.
+You plan to start by implementing custom delegates and then transition to strongly typed delegates that implement the same behavior.

 This exercise includes the following tasks:

 1. Review the current version of your banking app.

-1. Implement a custom delegate that performs callback tasks adding transactions to an account.
+1. Implement a custom delegate that performs callback tasks after adding transactions to an account.

 1. Implement a custom delegate that returns a list of sorted customers.

-1. Replace custom delegates with strongly-typed `Action` and `Func` delegates.
+1. Replace custom delegates with strongly typed `Action` and `Func` delegates.

 ## Review the current version of your banking app